BeanstalkFarms/Beanstalk-Landing/content/posts/a-farmers-guide-to-the-barn-raise.md

 >
 >1000 _Unripe_ Beans, 2000 _Unripe_ LP Tokens, 800 Stalk, 2400 Seeds, and 20000 Pods.

-Farmers can Ripen their Unripe assets based on the product of the two following values: the percentage of Fertilizer sold and the percentage of debt repaid to Fertilizer.
+Farmers can Chop their Unripe assets based on the product of the two following values: the percentage of Fertilizer sold and the percentage of debt repaid to Fertilizer.

->As an example, if 20% of total Fertilizer has sold and 30% of the debt issued for Fertilizer has been repaid, then the penalty for Unripe Beans that are Ripened to Beans is _1 - (20% * 30%) = 94%_.
+>As an example, if 20% of total Fertilizer has sold and 30% of the debt issued for Fertilizer has been repaid, then the penalty for Unripe Beans that are Chopped to Beans is _1 - (20% * 30%) = 94%_.
 >
->If the 100% of total Fertilizer has sold and 50% of the debt issued for Fertilizer has been repaid, then the penalty for Unripe Beans that are Ripened to Beans is _1 - (100% * 50%) = 50%_.
+>If the 100% of total Fertilizer has sold and 50% of the debt issued for Fertilizer has been repaid, then the penalty for Unripe Beans that are Chopped to Beans is _1 - (100% * 50%) = 50%_.
 >
 >These examples work the same way for Unripe LP.